Surf0111/Dice_game_final/README.md

 After they have installed, open the terminal from within the Pycharm project.
 Run these two commands:

-cd Dice_game_final-master
+1.cd Dice_game_final-master

-pip install -r requirements.txt
+2.pip install -r requirements.txt